 Credits, 3 sem. hrs.
 The course will present a system of analysis for repertoire to be used as a tool for technical enhancement.
-Students will compile databases of repertoire by language or style, for use in the voice studio.
-Specific focus on repertoire will be for the young adult singer.
+Students will compile databases of repertoire by style and language, for use in the voice studio.
+Styles will include Musical Theater, Western Classical, and Contemporary Popular styles.